Skip to Content

 There is plentiful seating inside and outside.
 I really liked the vibe here – very comfortable and unassuming.
 When your food is ready, a server will deliver it to your table.

-To wrap up my Polite Pig review, I thought the food here was above average for Disney World, but it didn’t knock my socks off.
-That said, it is a tremendous value for a quick service credit on the Disney Dining Plan (check out all of my tips and tricks for using the plan in this post).
+To wrap up my Polite Pig review, I thought the food here was above average for Disney World and one of your best options at Disney Springs.
+It’s also a tremendous value for a quick service credit on the Disney Dining Plan (check out all of my tips and tricks for using the plan in this post).

 It could be an affordable option out of pocket as well if you split an entree or went for sandwiches.
 There is a great selection of adult beverages on the menu and my cocktail was my favorite thing I had there.